Lewisham Safeguarding Adults Board

 Guidance for Reporting Falls Events as Adult Safeguarding Concerns May 2024

-Sexual Abuse (including sexual exploitation)
+Sexual Abuse (and sexual exploitation)

 If any of these elements occur within the context of a family or intimate relationship, then this should be dealt with as Domestic Abuse.